-Façades insulation in general, is a continuously growing field for innovation.
+Façade insulation, in general, is a continuously growing field for innovation.
 Future foreseen developments include production innovation, as well as developments on new solutions and materials to be used in the insulation of new-built façades and building renovation.
-In the development of new materials and systems for prefabricated façades, there is an increasing trend demonstrating an underlying concern regarding the use of low environmental impact materials which at the same time can guarantee a high energy performance of the system, resulting in the introduction of bio composites materials (such as rice husk, wood fibres and textile waste fibres) and nanotechnology.
+In the development of new materials and systems for prefabricated façades, there is an increasing trend demonstrating an underlying concern regarding the use of low environmental impact materials which at the same time can guarantee a high energy performance of the system, resulting in the introduction of biocomposites materials (such as rice husk, wood fibres and textile waste fibres) and nanotechnology.

-In terms of materials, between some of the solutions indicated as research possibilities to become a viable high performance thermal building insulation materials, are vacuum insulation materials, gas insulation materials, Nano insulation materials and dynamic insulation materials.
+In terms of materials, among some of the solutions indicated as research possibilities to become viable highperformance thermal building insulation materials, are vacuum insulation materials, gas insulation materials, nano insulation materials and dynamic insulation materials.
 While vacuum and gas insulation materials differ in the filling of the core structure of the material, in gas insulation materials different gases can be used, such as argon, krypton or xenon, with an overall thermal conductivity of less than 4 mW/(m°C) [1].
-Nano Insulation materials on the other hand are basically homogenous with a small Nano pore structure (see Figure 54), and a dynamical insulation relies on the ability to control the thermal conductivity of the material within a determined range by, for example, changing the content or the concentration of a gas filling material.
+Nano insulation materials, on the other hand, are basically homogenous with a small nano pore structure (see Figure 54), and dynamical insulation relies on the ability to control the thermal conductivity of the material within a determined range by, for example, changing the content or the concentration of a gas filling material.

 Figure 54.
-Application of nanotechnology to thermal insulation materials (Source: [1])
+Application of nanotechnology to thermal insulation materials (Source: [1]).

-External thermal insulation composite system (ETICS) systems are an increasingly popular solution to promote façade insulation, in particular concerning building renovation.
-Innovation regarding mechanization and prefabrication is expected in the development potential for ETICS systems.
-Mechanization would allow for faster implementation, savings in product leftovers and less labour.
-The prefabrication can be incorporated in any part of the ETICS system, with insulating panels and reinforcement prepared in factory with holes for anchors, as an example.
-In addition to the significant development potential in terms of improvement of the system itself (namely in terms of effectively dealing with material heterogeneities within the system), there is also potential in the use of other thermal insulation materials.
+External thermal insulation composite system (ETICS) systems are an increasingly popular solution for promoting façade insulation, particularly concerning building renovation.
+Innovation regarding mechanisation and prefabrication is expected in the development potential for ETICS systems.
+Mechanisation would allow for faster implementation, savings in product leftovers and less labour.
+The prefabrication can be incorporated into any part of the ETICS system, with insulating panels and reinforcement prepared in the factory with holes for anchors, as an example.
+In addition to the significant development potential in terms of improving the system itself (namely in terms of effectively dealing with material heterogeneities within the system), there is also potential in using other thermal insulation materials.
 A current trend in research has been identified regarding the need for studying well-known insulation materials in the context of ETICS systems, as well as emerging high-performance insulation materials such as Phenolic Foam, Polyurethane Foam and Aerogel Mats [2].

-The use of modular systems opens up space for innovative business models, such as one-stopshops for energy renovation of buildings, which aims to facilitate an integrated response to the process of intervening a building in order to improve its energy performance.
-There are also evidences that there will be an increase in the use of innovative technologies such as robotics, 3D-scans, which can bring significant advantages to this type of technology [3].
+The use of modular systems opens up space for innovative business models, such as one-stop-shops for building energy renovation, which aims to facilitate an integrated response to the process of intervening in a building to improve its energy performance.
+There is also evidence that there will be an increase in the use of innovative technologies such as robotics and 3D-scans, which can bring significant advantages to this type of technology [3].

-Another promising future development concerning insulation relates with the use of transparent insulation (TI) materials and systems that can provide thermal insulation and at the same time allow for transmission of solar energy.
-Although initially related with windows, these kind of systems have been moved to wider solar façades context development, due to the use and testing of new gas filling and materials.
+Another promising future development concerning insulation relates to the use of transparent insulation (TI) materials and systems that can provide thermal insulation and, at the same time, allow for solar energy transmission.
+Although initially related to windows, these kinds of systems have been moved to wider solar façades context development due to the use and testing of new gas filling and materials.
 Figure 55 makes an overview of the structures and materials used in transparent insulation.